jbelien/MapFile-PHP-Library/README.md

 PHP Library to read/write MapServer mapfiles.

-This library is based on [MapServer documentation](https://mapserver.org/mapfile/) last updated on 16 June 2017.
+This library is based on [MapServer 7.2.0 documentation](https://mapserver.org/mapfile/) (last updated on 16 June 2017).

 ## Installation